What is Redemption ?

 God, through Jesus Christ, has laid down His life, for us; But before the exchange can become final, we have to lay down our life for Him.
 I’m not saying that we need to die physically for Him, just like he died physically for us; But what I am saying, is that we need to a life, led according to the world.
 That’s what Paul said that he did, in Galatians 2, verse 20.
 Paul said; “I have been crucified with Christ, and it is no longer I that live, but Christ lives in me.
 And the life that I now live in the flesh, I live by faith, the faith which is in the Son of God, who loved me, and gave Himself up for me.”

 And so to conclude, we can go back once again to the question that Jesus asked; “What would a man give, in exchange for his soul?”
 What would you give?
-Would you give up your entire life, which is led according to the flesh, in exchange for a life led by the Spirit of God?
-You need to!
+Would you give up a life led by the flesh, in exchange for a life led by the Spirit of God?
+We need to!
 Would you give up your own will, in exchange for God’s will?
-You need to!
+We need to!

 Your soul, is worth as much to God, as the physical life of His beloved Son.
 May our souls be worth as much to us, as they are to God; And so may we all be willing to make the exchange, of life for life.
 Christ gave His life, will we give ours?